ShonBC/task_level_planning_group_1/README.md

 -Number of red battery/blue battery/blue sensor/green regulator in kit (must be 5 or less)

-If you make an error you will be asked to re-enter until it is a valid input.
+If you make an error you will be asked to re-enter until you give a valid input.

 The program will take the user inputs, create a plan for execution, and output robot actions to assemble the desired kit.